sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/CentralConfig/New-ConfigEdgeServer.md

 | AdminAddress | Specifies the address of a XenDesktop controller the PowerShell snap-in will connect to.
 You can provide this as a host name or an IP address. | false | false | Localhost.
 Once a value is provided by any cmdlet, this value becomes the default. |

 ## Input Type
 ### None
    You cannot pipe input into this cmdlet.
 ## Return Values

-### Citrix.Configuration.Sdk.Edgeserver
+### Citrix.Configuration.Sdk.EdgeServer
    The newly created edge server
 ## Examples

-### Example 1
+### EXAMPLE 1
 ```
 C:\PS> New-ConfigEdgeServer W2K12R2 -MachineAddress "EdgeSrv.address.com" -Sid 21-3623811015-3361044348-30300820
 ```
-#### Description
-This command creates an edge server
+   Description<br>-----------<br>This command creates an edge server